This post contains affiliate links. You can read our affiliate disclaimer at the bottom of this post.

 We have shown some options from Amazon for making tables safer but if you’re strapped for cash and many young parents are, just get some pipe insulation.
 It will work as long as it is foam rubber insulation and is securely fastened.
 When you are done, always check the corners to be sure there is adequate protection.

 23. Put Away Ladders:

 Ladders include even simple step ladders that we would otherwise not think twice about.
-This is not only because your child can fall off a ladder.
-Children can also get their fingers stuck in the mechanism that locks ladders in place.
+Not only because your child could fall off a ladder.
+A child can also get their fingers stuck in the mechanism that locks ladders in place.

 Ladders need to be secured to the walls and up high so your child can’t climb on them.

 Drowning is the leading cause of unintentional death of children ages 1-4 years old according to the Centers For Disease Control (CDC).

 Never leave your child unattended by the pool.
 Not even for a minute.
 Stay within arms reach at all times.